awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------
 #### [ Kubernetes manifest ]

    1. Install `cert-manager` using one of the following methods to inject certificate configuration into the webhooks\.
-For more information, see [Getting Started](https://cert-manager.io/docs/installation/#getting-started) on the *cert\-manager Documentation*\.
+For more information, see [Getting Started](https://cert-manager.io/docs/installation/#getting-started) on the *`cert-manager` Documentation*\.
       + If your nodes have access to the `quay.io` container registry, install `cert-manager` to inject certificate configuration into the webhooks\.

         ```